Welcome Back, TRAILBLAZERS!

 Schoolhouse Fare is the lunch provider for University High School.
 Schoolhouse Fare meals are sourced from local restaurants, and all orders are individually packaged for students to pick up during lunch.

-Online ordering for 2021-22 is now open.
+Online ordering for 2022-23 will open in early August.
 Download instructions on setting up your Schoolhouse Fare account.
 The password is UHS.

-University offers two shuttle services for students – one to midtown Indianapolis and one to the Fishers and Geist areas.
+University offers two shuttle services for students – one to midtown Indianapolis (full for 2022-23) and one to the Fishers and Geist areas.
 Details are on our bus page.

 Athletics Forms & Fall Sports